Trump Administration Opens Door To Dramatic Expansion Of Offshore Energy Leases

 It's the "largest number of lease sales ever proposed, " Interior Secretary Ryan Zinke told reporters.
 The proposed plan to sell offshore drilling leases in the Atlantic, Pacific and Arctic over a five-year period was detailed Thursday.

-The plan would determine the size, timing and location of leasing activities, and would replace Obama's 2017-2022 program.
+The plan would determine the size, timing and location of leasing activities, and would replace President Barack Obama's 2017-2022 program.
 It includes all but one of 26 "planning areas" in federal waters off U.S. coastlines, comprising about 90 percent of the outer continental shelf.

+That's in comparison to the 94 percent that is now off limits, according to the administration.

 Zinke emphasized that "this is a draft program."
 The plan has a comment period of 60 days, in which authorities will hear from states, the public and other stakeholders.
 It would take effect in 2019.